quannt/quannt.github.io/_posts/2015-06-09-today-read.markdown

 * ### [What I Do When I Feel Like Giving Up by James Clear](http://jamesclear.com/giving-up?__s=mbpwotdayps4eqbfdkfa)

 I've been following James's blog post for almost over a year.
-This guy knows what he is doing and the stuffs he's putting out there are pretty all worth reading.
-This article is not an exception either.
+This guy knows what he is doing and the stuffs he's putting out there are pretty much all worth reading.
+This one is not an exception either.
 Go read it, will take you at most 5 minutes and will leave you fully energized and motivated to do whatever stuffs you are trying to procrascinate at the moment.

 >This moment when you don’t feel like doing the work?
 This is not a moment to be thrown away.
 This is not a dress rehearsal.
 This moment is your life as much as any other moment.
 Spend it in a way that will make you proud.